An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Essential Self-adjointness of the Dirac Hamiltonian

-In this section, we show that the Dirac Hamiltonian in the non-extreme Kerr geometry in horizon-penetrating Eddington--Finkelstein-type coordinates is essentially self-adjoint.
-Moreover, we construct a specific integral representation of the Dirac propagator, which yields the dynamics of Dirac particles outside, across, and inside the event horizon, up to the Cauchy horizon.
-In more detail, we derive an explicit expression for the spectral measure $\textnormal{d}E_{\omega}$ arising in the formal spectral decomposition of the propagator

-Since this spectral decomposition only applies to self-adjoint operators, we first require a unique self-adjoint extension of the Dirac Hamiltonian.
-This problem involves the technical difficulty that the Dirac Hamiltonian in Kerr geometry is not elliptic at the event and Cauchy horizons, which can be easily seen from the evaluation of the determinant of the principal symbol
+In this section, we show that the Dirac Hamiltonian in the non-extreme Kerr geometry in horizon-penetrating advanced Eddington--Finkelstein-type coordinates is essentially self-adjoint using the results obtained in \cite{FRö} (we recently learned that in \cite{RauchTaylor} related results were found with different methods).
+Having an essentially self-adjoint Hamiltonian is necessary for the derivation of the integral representation of the Dirac propagator presented in the subsequent section, as it is based on the spectral theorem for unbounded, self-adjoint operators.
+The proof of the essential self-adjointness involves the technical difficulty that in the Kerr geometry the Dirac Hamiltonian is only almost everywhere elliptic, and hence not uniformly elliptic.
+More precisely, it fails to be elliptic at the event and the Cauchy horizon.
+This can be easily seen from the evaluation of the determinant of the principal symbol of the Hamiltonian (\ref{DHCF})